6 NHS Core Values for the UK Medicine Interviews & NHS Interviews

 In this article, we will go through each of the 6 NHS core values, before examining how you can demonstrate your own similar NHS values in your medical school or NHS interview questions.

-What are the NHS 6 Core Values?
+What Are the 6 NHS Core Values?

 The NHS has six core values that guide its mission and culture: